MoriTanosuke/xcdscript/README.markdown

 Take a look into *example* to get a first impression.

-When the plugin is loaded it registers 4 commands - /XDS_LOAD "C:\myscript.ds" - loads myscript.ds and executes xchat_plugin_init(). /XDS_UNLOAD "C:\myscript.ds" unloads myscript.ds (if it is already loaded) and executes xchat_plugin_deinit(), also removes all hooks for this scripts./XDS_LIST will list all loaded scripts./XDS_APPEND "C:\myscript.ds" will append myscript.ds to the end of xcdscript.txt. xcdscript.txt lays in /home/user/.xchat2 for Linux or C:\Documents and Settings\yourusername\Application Data\X-Chat 2 for Silverex's version.
+When the plugin is loaded it registers 4 commands

+* /XDS_LOAD "C:\myscript.ds" - loads myscript.ds and executes xchat_plugin_init().
+* /XDS_UNLOAD "C:\myscript.ds" unloads myscript.ds (if it is already loaded) and executes xchat_plugin_deinit(), also removes all hooks for this scripts.
+* /XDS_LIST will list all loaded scripts.
+* /XDS_APPEND "C:\myscript.ds" will append myscript.ds to the end of xcdscript.txt. xcdscript.txt lays in */home/user/.xchat2`* for Linux or *C:\Documents and Settings\yourusername\Application Data\X-Chat 2* for Silverex's version.
 You can edit the file manually.
 Each line is treated as path to script to be automatically loaded.

 What?
 =====